 - Reclaims may be allowed for VAT related to staff entertainment.
 The entertainment must have a discernible business purpose.

 - Where the entertainment is for both employees and outsiders, it may be possible to reclaim some VAT.

-4.5 Generally, a business cannot reclaim VAT on supplies purchased in order to make exempt sales.
+Generally, a business cannot reclaim VAT on supplies purchased to make exempt sales

-5.1 Imports of goods from another EU country (‘acquisitions’) will generally be free of any VAT charge.
+Imports from another EU country (‘acquisitions') are generally free of any VAT charge

 - The supplier must show the customer's UK VAT number on their sales invoice.

 - UK output VAT must be self-charged and declared in Box 2 of the relevant VAT return covering the date of the supply (known as acquisition tax).

 - As long as the purchase is used to make VATable supplies the Box 2 VAT can be reclaimed as input VAT in the same return.